-Andrew Scott is a registered architect and Associate Professor with Tenure in the Department of Architecture at MIT.
-He is currently the Master of Architecture Program Director, and teaches graduate design studios and design research workshops, and advises MArch design theses.
-He is also affiliated with the Center for Advanced Urbanism.
+Andrew Scott is a registered architect (RIBA) and Associate Professor with Tenure in the Department of Architecture at MIT.
+He was the Director of the Master of Architecture Program to 2013.
+He teaches graduate design studios and design research workshops, and advises MArch design theses.
+He is also affiliated with the Center for Advanced Urbanism, principally through the Health + Urbanism research project.

-Andrew Scott has held several teaching appointments in the United Kingdom, the United States and Canada since 1982, and has been an External Examiner to the architecture program at Chinese University of Hong Kong 2002-05.
+Andrew Scott has held many teaching appointments in the United Kingdom, the United States and Canada - and has been an External Examiner to the architecture program at Chinese University of Hong Kong 2002-05.
 He received both his undergraduate degree in Architecture and his professional degree from the University of Manchester in the UK.
-Prior to his appointment to MIT in 1993, his professional career in the UK included extensive practice work with Foster and Partners, Aldington + Craig, and as a principal of Denton Scott Associates, Architects.
+Prior to his appointment to MIT in 1993, his professional career in the UK included extensive practice work with Foster and Partners, Aldington + Craig, and as a principal partner of Denton Scott Associates, Architects.

 Bachelor of Arts (Hons.
 Architecture), RIBA Part 1, University of Manchester, UK